 Lighted kennels: Put them under lights at least 12 hours.
 Spectrum is not as important as the light intensity.
 A bulb of at least 100 watts is needed within 15 foot of the female.
 This is why keeping them in the house does not work.
 In kennels with good natural light, turning the kennel lights on from 5:00 to 9:00 p.m. usually does it.

 Trigger CyclingIn pigs, P.G.
 600 is the hormone used to start cycling in gilts.
 It knocks the scar tissue off the ovary, allowing the ovary to start cycling.
-Dogs also respond well to this.
+Dogs also respond well to this if other methods such as supplementation with Doc Roy's® B Strong haven't worked.
 Most will be in heat by the third week.

 Manage the young female who is old enough to breed, but is not cycling.
 We are successful at triggering these maiden females to cycle again using PG 600 and nutrition.
 Once triggered to start, healthy females cycle regularly.